belgort-clark/ctec-121-final-project-winter-2019/README.md

 ## Overview

 The Final Project consists of two Parts.
-Both parts are due by 10 AM on Monday, March 18th, 2019.

-The Second Part can be found in Canvas in the Module named **FINAL PROJECT**
+See Canvas for more information.

 The details for the problem are provided in a README.MD file within the problem01 folder.